 Yes, have your dog assist you with finding a safe spot for your home keys.
 A huge angry dog that barks at everyone is ideal for this.
 Conceal the key in a pocket inside your dog’s collar.
 The criminal won’t think to look there, and if he/she does, then an angry canine will bite their hands off.

 For additional security, store your extra key at your neighbor’s outside property, but only if you trust your neighbor.
 If someone located the key, they wouldn’t think it goes to the house next door.

 To make it more difficult, try concealing a key a couple of houses down the road.
 Make sure you’re not trespassing, have permission, and can remember where you stash the key.
 You don’t want to stress if someone finds it and knows where to use it.

-When trying to find a place to conceal your spare key, avoid hiding places like under the door mat.
-Furthermore, if you do find your spot for the extra key, avoid keeping it stored in the same spot for too long.
-Change concealing spots periodically, so no one including nosey neighbors sees the pattern.
+When trying to find creative places to hide a spare key, avoid hiding places like under the doormat; furthermore, if you find your spot for the extra key, avoid keeping it stored in the same spot for too long.
+Change concealing spots periodically so no one, including nosey neighbors, sees the pattern.

 If you have a habit of losing your keys, consider upgrading to a password-operated electronic deadbolt or a smart lock, which you can open with your smartphone.
 This would remove the requirement for storing an extra key.
 If you do need a key replacement service, please call Caraballo Liberty Locksmith.